 Ticket: RMB 58

-Chefs are accommodating, friendly, full of knowledge and speak excellent English.
-They'll make sure each step is understood, from the selection of ingredients, the use of utensils, to the art of balancing color, smell, flavor, shape and nutrition.
+Chefs are accommodating, friendly, full of knowledge, and speak excellent English.
+They'll make sure each step is understood, from the selection of ingredients, and the use of utensils, to the art of balancing color, smell, flavor, shape, and nutrition.
 You are free to ask any questions whenever they arise.
-And in the end you'll be rewarded a well-deserved meal prepared on your own while enjoying the talk with the chefs about each other's insights of cooking, culture, travel, etc.
+And in the end, you'll be rewarded with a well-deserved meal prepared on your own while enjoying the talk with the chefs about each other's insights of cooking, culture, travel, etc.

 Note: optional local wet market tour can be arranged with an extra charge.